DUBvelopers-UW/sample-blog-sanity/README.md

 If you are looking for the completed project, you can find it under the `final-blog` branch.
+Keep in mind that neither project will work without the `projectId` and `dataset` variables being filled in `/sanity-utils/client.js`.

+You can find this information in your Sanity project, in the `sanity.config.js` file.

 ---